Stacked Markets

 The core difference: who holds your collateral

-Your deposit becomes a liability on their books.
+When you deposit USDT or USDC into Bybit, you hand custody to Bybit.
+Your balance becomes a liability on their books.
 You hold a claim against the exchange, not the asset itself.
+The funds sit in Bybit's wallets, commingled with other users' deposits, subject to Bybit's withdrawal policies, risk controls, and operational continuity.

-The FTX model.
-FTX had the same custody model as every major CEX.
+That model worked fine until it didn't.
+FTX had the same model.
 So did Celsius.
 So did every exchange that froze withdrawals or went insolvent with user funds still inside.
-The distinction between custodial and non-custodial is not philosophical — it is structural.

 Pooled collateral and withdrawal limits

-Bybit pools user collateral into a shared liquidity base.
-Your deposit funds that pool.
-When you withdraw, you are drawing from it — which is exactly why withdrawal limits exist and why they tighten during stress events.
+Bybit, like every major CEX, pools user collateral.
+Your deposit funds a shared liquidity base the exchange uses to operate.
+When you want to withdraw, you are drawing from that pool — which is exactly why withdrawal limits exist and why they tighten during stress events.

-Your access to your own funds is conditional.
-Bybit can impose withdrawal limits, require KYC at withdrawal, delay processing during high-volume periods, or suspend withdrawals entirely.
+In practice, your access to your own funds is conditional.
+Bybit can impose withdrawal limits, require KYC verification at the point of withdrawal, delay processing during high-volume periods, or suspend withdrawals entirely if the exchange faces a solvency or regulatory event.
 None of that requires your consent.

-With Stacked Markets, your collateral is not held by the platform.
-There is no pool to draw from.
+With Stacked Markets, there is no pool to draw from.
+Your collateral is not held by the platform.
 You are not requesting a withdrawal from someone else's system.
-The only time collateral moves is when Hyperliquid's settlement layer processes a position change — and that movement is verifiable on-chain.
+Your funds are in your wallet before the trade and after it.
+The only time collateral moves is when Hyperliquid's settlement layer processes a position change, and that movement is verifiable on-chain.

 How your orders actually execute

-This is not a minor UX difference.
-It is a different execution contract.
+This is a different execution contract.
 On Bybit, you accept whatever fill the engine gives you.
 On Stacked Markets, you define the price boundary and the order respects it.
-For traders who read depth and care about slippage, the difference between opaque internal execution and a verifiable on-chain CLOB is significant.
+Hyperliquid's CLOB is a genuine central limit order book.
+Order depth is real.
+Matching is on-chain.
+The fill you receive cleared the book at your price level — not an internal engine estimate.

 Signing transparency: what you approve before a trade fires

-Authenticate once at login.
-Every subsequent order fires without additional approval.
+On Bybit, you authenticate once at login.
+After that, every order fires without additional approval.
+The exchange holds session-level authorization.
+You click submit and the order goes.
 What happens between your click and the fill is internal to Bybit's systems.

 On-chain settlement vs. the CEX trust assumption

 When you trade on Bybit, your PnL, funding payments, and position history live inside Bybit's database.
-You can view them in the UI, but you cannot independently verify them against an external source of truth — because there is no external source of truth.
+You can view them in the UI and export them, but you cannot independently verify them against an external source of truth — because there is no external source of truth.
 You are trusting Bybit's accounting.

 Where Bybit still has an edge